-4.5.9 All nipples and other feeding equipment must be cleaned regularly.

-4.5.10 If feeders are used there must never be more lambs in the pen than nipples on the feeder unless ad lib self feeding is provided.

-4.5.11 Artificially reared lambs must be kept in groups.

-4.5.12 - 4.5.14 Not allocated.
+- 4.5.9 All nipples and other feeding equipment must be cleaned regularly. - 4.5.10 If feeders are used there must never be more lambs in the pen than nipples on the feeder unless ad lib self feeding is provided. - 4.5.11 Artificially reared lambs must be kept in groups. - 4.5.12 4.5.13 Not allocated. - 4.5.14 Provision must be made for weaned dairy lambs to go outside and graze during the growing season.

+Note: The growing season is the period between the last and first frost each year.